realworldocaml/book/en/12a-parsing-json-and-xml.md

   print_endline (if phys_equal json1 json2 then "FAIL" else "OK")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`from_file` is a convenience function in Yojson that accepts an input filename
+The `from_file` function accepts an input filename and takes care of opening
-and takes care of opening and closing it for you.
-It's far more common to use
+and closing it for you.
+It's far more common to use `from_string` to construct
-`from_string` to construct a JSON value an OCaml `string` buffers.
-These
+a JSON value from an OCaml `string`.
+These strings can come from a network
-strings can come from a network connection (we'll see more of this in in the
+connection (we'll see more of this in
-{{{ASYNC}}} chapter) or even a database.
-Finally, the example checks that the
+[xref](#concurrent-programming-with-async)) or even a database.
+Finally, the
-two input mechanisms actually resulted in the same OCaml data structure.
+example checks that the two input mechanisms actually resulted in the same
+OCaml data structure.

 <sidebar>
 <title>The difference between `=` and `==`, and `phys_equal` in Core</title>